wg-lux/luxnix/postgres-documentation.md

 # Connect as postgres superuser
 sudo -u postgres psql

-# Set password for endoregDbLocal user
+# Set password for endoregDbLocal user (using safe dollar-quoting)
-ALTER USER "endoregDbLocal" WITH PASSWORD 'your_password_here';
+ALTER USER "endoregDbLocal" WITH PASSWORD $securepass$your_password_here$securepass$;

+# Alternative: Use \password command for interactive password setting
+\password endoregDbLocal

 # Verify user exists and has correct privileges
 \du endoregDbLocal